yonasherpa04/HTML-CSS-project/README.md

-designed an amazon web page using html,css and js
+designed an advanced  amazon web page using html,css and js.